 Busy busy.
 Our lives are busy.
 I don’t live near my allotment so can only visit once a week really, twice if I’m lucky.
 From the outset I was looking at ways to minimise workload and maximise food output.
 Perennial plants that don’t need to be grown from seed every year really help.
 E.g. super dwarf Apple trees on M27 rootstock (they have to be small to not anger neighbour allotment holders), Asparagus (they take up quite a bit of space but are expensive in shops and last for decades), Artichokes, Raspberries, Rhubarb, herbs like Rosemary etc. They still need maintenance, but you’re not repotting and digging.

 While I’m not an organic gardening preacher, I do advocate striving for organic practices and using chemicals only as a very last resort.
 This is really just common sense because 1) chemicals are generally unnecessary and expensive – you don’t need them 2) I really want my veg and fruit to be as pure and natural as they can be when grown in a polluted mega city like London 3) I respect nature too much and don’t want to cause an imbalance in the ecosystem within my allotment (which in the long run balances out the problems itself).
-Personally, I barely ever use chemicals when gardening at all (once a year or every two years) so I’m confident my produce is organically grown.
-That said, I will carefully use Glyphosate weed killer on very tough weeds like bindweed making sure it only goes on that one plant I remove when dead.
+Personally, I don’t use chemicals when gardening at all so I’m confident my produce is organically grown.
 I never, ever use pesticide.